Jordan Mustoe: Loan moves

 On 30 January 2012, he joined Barnet on loan for the rest of the season.
 He made his debut on 7 February, in a 1–0 defeat to Swindon.
 In the last game of the season against Burton Albion, Mustoe provided assist for Mark Byrne to score the opening goal in the 6th minute.
 Barnet would go on to win the game 2–1, thus maintaining their Football League status.
 Mustoe went on to make eighteen appearances for the club and returned to his parent club.

 He signed on loan for Morecambe on 8 October 2012.
-He scored on his debut 2 days later, a 4–2 defeat to Preston North End in the second round of the Football League Trophy.
+He scored on his debut two days later, a 4–2 defeat to Preston North End in the second round of the Football League Trophy.
 His loan finished on 12 November after the 4–1 defeat of his former club, Barnet.
 The loan was extended on 20 November, allowing for Mustoe to remain on loan until 1 January 2013.
 Mustoe made fourteen appearances for the club before returning to his parent club on 2 January 2013.

-On 21 February 2013, it was announced that Mustoe was to sign for Carlisle United on loan until the end of the 2012-13 season.
-Mustoe made his league debut for the club two days later, playing as a left-back, in a 1–1 draw against MK Dons.
-Mustoe then scored his first goal for the club, in a 2–1 win over Oldham Athletic on 6 April 2013 and then provided assist for Liam Noble in the next game, in a 2–0 win over Doncaster Rovers.
+On 21 February 2013, it was announced that Mustoe was to sign for Carlisle United on loan until the end of the 2012–13 season.
+Mustoe made his league debut for the club two days later, playing as a left-back in a 1–1 draw against MK Dons.
+Mustoe then scored his first goal for the club in a 2–1 win over Oldham Athletic on 6 April 2013, and provided the assist for Liam Noble in the next game, a 2–0 win over Doncaster Rovers.
 He made a total of 14 appearances during his time at Brunton Park, scoring one goal.

-On 1 October 2013, Mustoe joined League Two side Bury on a month's loan.
+On 1 October 2013, Mustoe joined League Two club Bury on a month's loan.
 Mustoe made his debut four days later, on 5 October 2013, playing as a left-back, in a 0–0 draw against Newport County.
 After making six appearances, it announced that Mustoe returned to Wigan.

 On 17 January 2014, Mustoe joined Wycombe Wanderers on a one-month loan deal.
 Mustoe made his Wycombe Wanderers debut on 25 January 2014, playing as a left-back position, in a 2–2 draw against Mansfield Town.
 Mustoe went on to make three more appearances before returning to his parent club on 18 February 2014.

-On 27 March 2014, Mustoe joined League Two side Morecambe on loan until the end of the 2013–14 season.
+On 27 March 2014, Mustoe joined League Two club Morecambe on loan until the end of the 2013–14 season.
 Mustoe then re-debut for the club on 5 April 2014, coming on as a substitute in a late minutes, as Morecambe loss 1–0 against Mansfield Town.
 After making five appearances for the club.